TheRobBrennan/explore-graphql/README.md

 ## Getting started

-The easiest way to use this repo is to have [Docker](https://www.docker.com) installed and configured on your development machine.
+To use this repo, you will need to have [Docker](https://www.docker.com) installed and configured on your development machine.

 ### EXAMPLE: Apollo Fullstack GraphQL Tutorial